HrutikS/ProblemSolving/FindTheIndexOfTheFirstOccurrenceInAString/README.md

 # Problem Statement
-Given two strings needle and haystack, return the index of the first occurrence of needle in haystack, or -1 if needle is not part of haystack.
+You are given a string s consisting only of the characters '0' and '1'.
+In one operation, you can change any '0' to '1' or vice versa.

+The string is called alternating if no two adjacent characters are equal.
+For example, the string "010" is alternating, while the string "0100" is not.

+Return the minimum number of operations needed to make s alternating.

 Example 1:
+Input: s = "0100"
+Output: 1
+Explanation: If you change the last character to '1', s will be "0101", which is alternating.

+Example 2:
-Input: haystack = "sadbutsad", needle = "sad"
+Input: s = "10"
 Output: 0
-Explanation: "sad" occurs at index 0 and 6.
-The first occurrence is at index 0, so we return 0.
+Explanation: s is already alternating.

-Example 2:
+Example 3:
-Input: haystack = "leetcode", needle = "leeto"
+Input: s = "1111"
-Output: -1
+Output: 2
-Explanation: "leeto" did not occur in "leetcode", so we return -1.
+Explanation: You need two operations to reach "0101" or "1010".